jgerstmayr/EXUDYN/README.rst

-With all of these libs, you can run the setup.py installer (go to \ ``Exudyn_git/main``\  folder), which takes some minutes for compilation (the --user option is used to install in local user folder):
+With all of these libs, you can run the setup.py installer (go to \ ``Exudyn_git/main``\  folder), which takes some minutes for compilation (the --user option is used to install in local user folder) (the \ ``--parallel``\  option performs parallel compilation on multithreaded CPUs and can speedup by 2x - 8x):

 .. code-block::

-  sudo python3 setup.py install --user
+  sudo python3 setup.py install --user --parallel